When it comes to style tips, clothes in which you feel completely presentable and yet at home are the holy grail!

-Cleaning out some files recently, I stumbled upon some amusing old photos.
+Cleaning out some old files recently, I stumbled upon some amusing photos.
 The walk down memory lane was fun, but also instructive about how fashion, body shape and comfort have influenced my perception of fit over the years.

 Another snapshot, about five years later shows me still sporting fitted clothing, but with a more practical and casual look.
-Trends toward casual wear and practicality influenced my move to more comfortable outfits.
+Trends toward casual wear and practicality have influenced my move to more comfortable outfits.

 In 1990, the look was LOOSE!
 Here are a couple fun looks that today would be in my mending pile to adjust to fit my body.
 (These are shots from a mail order catalog/cottage industry I was a part of into the mid-1990s.)

 Around 2012, my daughter did a shoot with me in my Sympatico clothing, and this is the look that I still wear today.
 That’s really the aim: styles that look and feel right anytime.

 The key is to find a fit that isn't restrictive but not so loose that our bodies becomes visually irrelevant.
 What's attractive for me now has more to do with finding a balance between my sense of style and enough ease to be comfortable.
 Obviously, each of us has a different body and a different sense of style.
 Finding the sweet spot that serves both best is at the heart of finding the look that works for you.
 If I had to pick one clothing style tip, I'd say go for stylish comfort.
 How about you?

 I originally sent this as my weekly newsletter to my customers, and here are some of the interesting responses I received. . .